-The Mathematics Department strive to develop, maintain and stimulate pupils' curiosity, interest and enjoyment in mathematics whilst achieving to their full potential.
+The Mathematics Department strive to develop, maintain and stimulate students' curiosity, interest and enjoyment in mathematics whilst achieving to their full potential.

-- Mr P Kelly - Head of Faculty
+- Mrs A Kochhar - Head of Mathematics

 Philosophy of the Mathematics Department

 1. To develop, maintain and stimulate pupils' curiosity, interest and enjoyment in Mathematics.

 2. To challenge pupils' Mathematics at their own level, giving them a 'balanced diet' of Mathematics.

 3. To develop pupils' familiarity and understanding of mathematical concepts, methods and vocabulary.

 4. To develop an appreciation of Mathematics in everyday life.